Who can benefit from RME?

 Most children will go on to wear fixed braces or Invisalign to straighten their teeth for the very best outcome.
 This phase of their treatment could take 12–24 months, depending on how complicated their case is.

 At the end of your child’s transformation, we’ll give them retainers to maintain their results.
 They’ll need to wear retainers indefinitely to stop their teeth from relapsing.
-We include five years of aftercare so that we can supervise their retention closely.
+We include one year of aftercare so that we can supervise their retention closely.